-US with colour and power Doppler evaluation and MRI are useful to confirm the diagnosis in clinically suspected CLE and for surgical planning in cases refractory to conservative treatment.
-Because US is less expensive than MRI, offers high spatial resolution and allows for timely image-guided intervention, it is particularly well suited to the management of CLE.
-However, no US or MRI-based outcome relevant grading system to assist clinical and surgical decision-making has been developed to date.
+US with colour and power Doppler evaluation and MRI are useful to confirm the diagnosis in clinically suspected CLE and for surgical planning in cases refractory to conservative treatment.29 Because US is less expensive than MRI, offers high spatial resolution and allows for timely image-guided intervention, it is particularly well suited to the management of CLE.
+However, no US or MRI-based outcome relevant grading system to assist clinical and surgical decision-making has been developed to date.29

-US findings of CLE have been well documented and may include common extensor tendon abnormal hypoechogenicity, tendon thickening, the presence of an enthesophyte, calcifications and intrasubstance cleavage tears, neoangiogenesis and radial collateral ligament tears.
-US assessment of CLE remains largely qualitative and subject to interobserver variability.
-Hypoechogenicity of the common extensor tendon was found to be the most effective US finding to identify elbows with CLE, 32 whereas the presence of large intrasubstance cleavage tears or of an associated tear of the radial collateral ligament has been associated with poorer clinical outcomes.
-Through a meta-analysis of four studies examining the diagnostic value of grey-scale US findings for suspected CLE, Latham et al reported a pooled sensitivity of 0.82 (95% CI 0.76 to 0.87) and specificity of 0.66 (95% CI 0.60 to 0.72) with clinical diagnosis used as a gold-standard criterion.
-The Regarding the importance of vascularity assessment in the evaluation of CLE, when considered alone, colour Doppler was found to be a poor predictor of clinical outcome in the study by Clark et at.
-Whereas power Doppler was found poorly sensitive (0.26) but highly specific (1.00) in a systematic review by Dones et at a some diagnostic accuracy (63%-77%)% in a blinded case-control study by Heales et at.
-Some Clastography, which assesses the clastic properties of soft tissues, was correlated to histological alterations in the common extensor tendon of cadaveric elbows.
-So Other in vivo studies have shown that somoelastography can be used to differentiate between normal and diseased tendons.
-This modality is based on the premise that ageing and tendinopathy-related changes cause a decrease in tendon stiffness which correlates with an increase in tissue strain.
-More recently, Yamamoto et al using compression-based US elastography with an acoustic coupler showed that strain ratio measurement was associated with time-dependent mechanical and histological changes of the healing tendon in a rabbit model.
-This suggests that quantitative US elastography could be used to assess the mechanical properties of a healing tendon.
-However, sonoelastography requires the application of an external compression force with the transducer and thus is subject to operator variability.
-Acoustic radiation force impulse (ARFI)-based elastography uses a focused US pulse to operator variability.
-Acoustic radiation force impulse (ARRI)-based elastography uses a focused US pulse to operator variability.
-Acoustic radiation force impulse (ARRI)-based elastography uses a focused US pulse to operator variability.
-Acoustic radiation force impulse (ARRI)-based elastography uses a focused US pulse to operator variability.
-Acoustic radiation force impulse (ARRI)-based elastography uses a focused US pulse to operator variability.
-Acoustic radiation force impulse (ARRI)-based elastography seen used to make the computation of management.
-A reduction of ≥11/100 points in PRTEE score at 6 months following the intervention will be considered a successful outcome.
-Because US-guided fenestration is less costly, less invasive and more accessible than surgery, it may still be relevant as a conservative treatment despite statistically significant differences between the proportion of responders, unless the difference is greater than a clinically acceptable threshold.
-Therefore, we wish to test whether the proportion of responders in the fenestration group will be non-inferior to the proportion of responders in the surgery group, by a margin of >15%.
+US findings of CLE have been well documented and may include common extensor tendon abnormal hypoechogenicity, tendon thickening, the presence of an enthesophyte, calcifications and intrasubstance cleavage tears, neoangiogenesis and radial collateral ligament tears.^{30 31} US assessment of CLE remains largely qualitative and subject to interobserver variability.31 Hypoechogenicity of the common extensor tendon was found to be the most effective US finding to identify elbows with CLE,32 whereas the presence of large intrasubstance cleavage tears or of an associated tear of the radial collateral ligament has been associated with poorer clinical outcomes.33 Through a meta-analysis of four studies examining the diagnostic value of grey-scale US findings for suspected CLE, Latham et al reported a pooled sensitivity of 0.82 (95% CI 0.76 to 0.87) and specificity of 0.66 (95% CI 0.60 to 0.72) with clinical diagnosis used as a gold-standard criterion.34 Regarding the importance of vascularity assessment in the evaluation of CLE, when considered alone, colour Doppler was found to be a poor predictor of clinical outcome in the study by Clark et al,33 whereas power Doppler was found poorly sensitive (0.26) but highly specific (1.00) in a systematic review by Dones et al32 and seemed to have moderate diagnostic accuracy (63%-77%)%) in a blinded case-control study by Heales et al.35

+Recently, researchers have demonstrated that sonoelastography, which assesses the elastic properties of soft tissues, was correlated to histological alterations in the common extensor tendon of cadaveric elbows.36 Other in vivo studies have shown that sonoelastography can be used to differentiate between normal and diseased tendons.37-39 5 This modality is based on the premise that ageing and 8 tendinopathy-related changes cause a decrease in tendon stiffness which correlates with an increase in tissue strain.
+More recently, Yamamoto et al using compression-based US elastography with an acoustic coupler showed that strain ratio measurement was associated with time-dependent mechanical and histological changes of the healing tendon in a rabbit model.40 This suggests that quantitative US elastography could be used to assess the quantitative US elastography could be used to assess the mechanical properties of a healing tendon.40 However, sonoelastography requires the application of an external compression force with the transducer and thus is subject to operator variability.
+Acoustic radiation force impulse (ARFI)-based elastography uses a focused US pulse to a generate mechanical displacements of the tissue.41 The text velocity of the induced shear waves propagating through the tissue is measured to provide a quantitative evaluation of the shear modulus and consequently of tissue elasticity.
+Recently, shear wave imaging has been used to a assess tendon stiffness changes associated with tendinopathy and normal ageing.^{42 43} Although promising for the evaluation and characterisation of tendinopathies, to the best of our knowledge, shear wave elastography has yet to be studied in the context of CLE prognosis.